 D. A person is not required to be licensed or to make a notice filing under this chapter if the person is employed by or associated with an investment adviser that is not required to be licensed or make a notice filing under this chapter pursuant to subsection B of this section and the person does not otherwise act as an investment adviser representative.

-E. An investment adviser who becomes ineligible for the exemption provided by subsection B of this section must comply with all applicable laws and rules requiring licensing or notice filing within ninety days after the date that the investment adviser's eligibility for the exemption ceases.
+E. An investment adviser that becomes ineligible for the exemption provided by subsection B of this section must comply with all applicable laws and rules requiring licensing or notice filing within ninety days after the date that the investment adviser's eligibility for the exemption ceases.

 F. Subsection B, paragraph 1, subdivision (a) of this section does not apply on a showing of good cause and without prejudice to any other commission action if the commission determines that it is not necessary under the circumstances that an exemption be denied.